samerlahoud/internet-ecosystem-evolution-esib/project-2.md

 ## Features
 * Most active prefixes
 * Most active AS
 * Correlation of the activity and the size
+* Correlation of the activity and the current outage
 * Update/Withdraw analysis

 ## Tools and Data